Namor: 1960s

-Bronze Age
+1970s

-He was spun off into his own title, the 1968–74 series Sub-Mariner.
-The super-villain Tiger Shark was introduced in issue #5 by writer Roy Thomas and artist John Buscema and the super-hero Stingray in issue #19 by Thomas and Bill Everett.
-Some of the later issues of this Sub-Mariner series are notable for having been written and drawn by the character's creator, Bill Everett, shortly before his death; as well, they reintroduced a now-older Namora, and introduced her daughter, Namorita Prentiss.
+Later issues of this Sub-Mariner series are notable for having been written and drawn by the character's creator, Bill Everett, shortly before his death; as well, they reintroduced a now-older Namora, and introduced her daughter, Namorita Prentiss.
 By now more of a reluctant superhero "the Sub-Mariner was perfect for the Marvel Age of angst-ridden protagonists.
 Noble yet misunderstood, powerful yet thwarted ... [he was] portrayed as a regal monarch – a king without a country."
 The final issue, #72 (Sept.
 1974), was written by Steve Skeates and featured an unofficial intercompany crossover with the last issue of DC Comics' Aquaman series.
 A five- to six-page backup feature, "Tales of Atlantis", chronicling the undersea kingdom from its ancient origins, appeared in issues #62–66 (June–Oct.
 1973), written by Steve Gerber, with penciling by Howard Chaykin and later Jim Mooney.
 After the cancellation of Sub-Mariner, Namor co-starred with Doctor Doom in the Super-Villain Team-Up series.
-The series suffered from mediocre sales due to its lack of a stable creative team, and following issue #13 Namor was dropped from the co-star spot.
-Marvel published a four-issue miniseries a decade later, Prince Namor, the Sub-Mariner (Sept.-Dec.
-1984), by scripter/co-plotter J. M. DeMatteis, penciler/co-plotter Bob Budiansky, and inker Danny Bulanadi.
+The series suffered from mediocre sales due to its lack of a stable creative team, and following issue #13 (August 1977) Namor was dropped from the co-star spot.